Employment Background Check Strategies to Minimise Insider and Post-hire Threats

 Some experts recommend employers consider “continuous” evaluation that occurs periodically after hiring.
 The argument in favor of such screening is that employees may commit a crime after being hired.
-It can also be a deterrence of sorts.
+It can also be deterrence of sorts.
 Employers may also need to screen newly acquired employees if a merger or acquisition occurs.
-In addition, certain contracts may also require only screened employees.
+Besides, specific contracts may also require only screened employees.

-Employers utilise background checks to minimise the risks associated with workplace violence, lost customers, negligent hiring lawsuits, identity theft and fraud, embezzlement, data breaches, and high turnover.
+Employers utilize background checks to minimize the risks associated with workplace violence, lost customers, negligent hiring lawsuits, identity theft and fraud, embezzlement, data breaches, and high turnover.

 Background screening – Types of inquiry

 Background checks broadly cover two types of inquiry:

 Firstly, a background check may verify information an applicant provides about their credentials, such as past employment and education.

 Secondly, a check may involve searching relevant public or private records, such as driving records, criminal matters, exclusion or sanction databases, or credit reports.
 A competent screening firm will have a number of tools that can help an employer depending on the nature and risk of the hire and the industry involved.

 The walkaway point is that pre-employment screening is critical to detect and deter internal corporate fraud and insider threats, and should be supported by other corporate fraud controls & investigation programs.